Why is feedback important? 10 benefits in the workplace

 Benefits of receiving feedback

-Employees receiving feedback gives them the opportunity for:
+Receiving feedback gives employees the chance for:

 6. Self-improvement